spark-mv/cdn/install.md

+If you would like to enable the Hola CDN, continue following the relevant steps below:

-# Step 2:  Enabling Hola CDN and measuring performance/cost improvements
+# *Step 2:  Enabling Hola CDN and measuring performance/cost improvements*

 Now that you have the code on your site collecting statistics, you can easily turn on Hola CDN, by following the next steps.